Overview

 There are two types of nodes within a workflow - Action and Event.Action Nodes

-Actions are specific tasks or operations that a workflow performs in response to a trigger:- Data Processing
+An Action is a specific task or operation that a workflow performs in response to a trigger:- Data Processing

 - User Interaction